 The aquarist ensures that the water to be placed in the tank is well treated before use.
 Chloramine and chlorine are extracted from tap water before use.

 11. Marine Salt

 Any brand of marine salt is okay for your brackish water aquarium.
-Ensure you get suitable marine salt for brackish water tank and not freshwater tank salt.
+However, ensure you get suitable marine salt for brackish water tanks and not freshwater tank salt.